 Premonition released October 30, 2015 – Emily Von Peer hopes she never meets the man of her dreams.

 Anthony Marchese is a writer and actor currently employed as a childcare worker and living in the Eastern Panhandle of West Virginia.
-He is a Municipal Liaison for National Novel Writing Month for the panhandle, and have been for the last two years.
+He is a Municipal Liaison for National Novel Writing Month for the panhandle, and have been for the last three years.
 He is hoping soon to break into the science fiction market.

 You can find his short story Deviations in the Phantaxis magazine December 2016 issue.

 Becky Muth writes cozy mysteries and historical/paranormal fiction.
 She is the winner of Morning Rain Publishing’s 2014 Freaky Flash Fiction award and was a finalist in Gotham Writers Workshop’s 2014 A Very Short Story Contest.

 Screaming Jenny: a Haunted Women of the Appalachians tale – a novella – Vanessa and Nick are en route to Washington, D.C. to celebrate their first wedding anniversary, but their differences threaten to ruin the weekend before it has a chance to begin.
 When an accident further up the tracks leaves their train temporarily stranded in Harpers Ferry National Park, a chance meeting with the town’s most iconic resident offers insight into a bit of local history.

 With an imagination for fantasy and science fiction since a young age J. McCoard has embed herself in technology, problem solving and out-of-the-box ideas.
 She continues to use these elements in her stories telling to help engage a sense of wonder.
 She enjoys reading, improving her skills, and helping others grow in theirs.
 Her first publication was a short story titled Plastic Doll Pageant with Phantaxis magazine in their January 2017 issue.